ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/how-to-provide-an-asynchronous-visual-studio-service.md

         public async Task InitializeAsync(CancellationToken cancellationToken)
         {
-            // We have to use JoinableTaskFactory as code will switch to main thread in some parts await ThreadHelper.JoinableTaskFactory.RunAsync(async () =>
-            {
             await TaskScheduler.Default;
             // do background operations that involve IO or other async methods

-                await ThreadHelper.JoinableTaskFactory.SwitchToMainThreadAsync(cancellationToken);
+            await this.JoinableTaskFactory.SwitchToMainThreadAsync(cancellationToken);
             // query Visual Studio services on main thread unless they are documented as free threaded explicitly.
             // The reason for this is the final cast to service interface (such as IVsShell) may involve COM operations to add/release references.

             IVsShell vsShell = this.asyncServiceProvider.GetServiceAsync(typeof(SVsShell)) as IVsShell;
-                // use Visual Studio services to continue initialization });
+            // use Visual Studio services to continue initialization }
-        }

         public async Task WriteLineAsync(string path, string line)